 The Record/Playback feature allows you to record a sequence of keystrokes for later playback by pressing one of the 24 command (CMD) keys.
 This is helpful for entering information used most often.
-A maximum of 1024 keystrokes can be recorded for each command key.
-A description may also be entered for each playback sequence making it easy to remember which command key to use for a specific playback sequence.
+A maximum of 1500 keystrokes can be recorded between the 24 command keys.
 The display module will remember the recorded sequence even when it's powered off.